QuentinRa/blog.quentinra.dev/tools/docker/index.md

 your app with a configuration in a ``Dockerfile`` and it will create a Docker image.

-Then any machine that have docker can run your image, meaning your app can be run everywhere.
+Then any machine that has `docker` can run your image, meaning your application can be run everywhere.

 ## Some additional details

-Virtual machine allow someone to have a linux desktop on Windows for instance, so one can start a linux only app in Windows.
+A virtual machine allows someone to have a Linux desktop on Windows, for instance, so one can start a Linux-only application in Windows.

-But a virtual machine may be too much to install, so ``docker`` is a mix between.
-It will use your current machine so your system file, RAM, CPU ... in order to run a container which can have a windows, linux, ... running in it.
+But a virtual machine may be too much to install, so ``docker`` is a mix between those.
+It will use your current machine so your system file, RAM, CPU ... to run a container that can have a Windows, Linux, ... system running in it.

-But a ``docker`` image don't have memory so each time you start a `container`, so run your app, **it will restart from scratch**.
+But a ``docker`` image doesn't have a memory so each time you start a `container`, so each time you run your application, **it will restart from scratch**.

-Also a downside a ``docker``, that I least stumbled upon was it was quite hard and impossible for me to use some system specific devices such as sound (<span class="text-muted small">at least in Windows but in linux or macos it seems to be possible, see references</span>).
+Also a downside a ``docker``, that I least stumbled upon was it was quite hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows but in Linux or macOS it seems to be possible</span>).

 ## Install Docker